Explore All Topics

 These next types of 1099 forms may require you to report the income on Schedule C, which is typically subject to self-employment tax, or on Schedule E.

-Form 1099-MISC tax form is used to report many types of income.
-The main types – like income from rents or royalties – usually require the use of additional forms on your return.
+Form 1099-MISC tax form reports many types of income.
+The main kinds of income—like rents or royalties—usually require you to file additional forms on your return.
 Include this tax information when preparing your return:

 • The right to your work over a specified period of time, and